ThePainTester/food-delivery/README.md

 events on RabbitMQ for everything that drives the order lifecycle (`order.placed`, `payment.completed`, `order.ready`, `order.delivered`, …).
 Each service owns its database — there is no shared schema and no cross-service joins.
-The frontend is a static SPA served by an in-pod NGINX; a separate ingress NGINX sits in front of everything as the single public entry point.
+The frontend is a static SPA served by an in-container NGINX; a separate ingress NGINX/Traefik sits in front of everything as the single public entry point.
 JWTs (RS256) are minted by User Service and verified independently by every other service using a public-key ConfigMap.